racket/racket/racket/src/README.txt

  Cross-compiling for Android
 ========================================================================

-[Currently, cross-compilation works only for the traditional Racket implementation.]
+[Currently, cross-compilation for Android works only for the traditional Racket implementation.]

 As an example of cross-compiling, to compile for Android on ARM using the NDK, use (all on one line)